bijenmanlol/filesorter/README.md

 # File sorter / Bestanden sorteerder

+## DEPRECATED - this program only works until python 3.12, any later version wont work

 ### Desc:

 - Small tkinter python program to sort file by their file extension.